mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 By April, we'd been in due diligence for what felt like a year but was actually just three months.
 Finally, on April 3rd, Scott's bank approved the deal.
 They recommended a closing date of Friday, April 12th.

-The week of closing felt like the longest week of my life.
+That final week was the longest week of my life.
 I didn't know what to do with myself.

 The only thing I could find motivation for was ruminating about all the things that could go wrong.
 What if the buyer got cold feet?
 What if Google announced an identical product and gave it away for free?
 What if our manufacturer spontaneously went out of business?

 It felt like I was on my way to my retirement party, but there was a 5% chance that when I got there, my boss would say, "Gotcha!
 You're not really retiring.
 Now, work extra hard to make up for all the time you wasted preparing to leave."

 On closing day, I couldn't focus on anything at all.
-I woke up at 4 AM and couldn't fall back to sleep, so I started checking my email obsessively.
-I couldn't do anything that required even basic thinking, and I couldn't even relax enough to watch TV, so I started disassembling some old TinyPilot devices that were in my closet.
+I woke up at 4 AM and couldn't fall back to sleep.
+I couldn't do anything that required even basic thinking, and I couldn't relax enough to watch TV, so I started disassembling some old TinyPilot devices while checking my email every 90 seconds.

-At 2 PM, the escrow company confirmed that they had the money ready to wire, so I signed the closing documents.
+Finally, at 2 PM, I received the email I'd been waiting for all day.
+The escrow company confirmed that they had the money ready to wire, so I signed the closing documents.
 TinyPilot was no longer my company.

 ## Part 4: After the sale